bmrobin/bcbs-parser/README.md

 Execute python scripts via `python {script_name.py}` -- see each script's `__main__` section for more information.

+1. `ndc.py` -- "NDC" code sheet parser

+    This reads files like [ndc-example.pdf](https://github.com/bmrobin/bcbs-parser/blob/main/ndc-example.pdf) and
+    outputs a TSV file of the table contents from each page in the file.
+The file's "header row" in the table is not included in the TSV file output.

+2. `no_ndc.py` -- "No NDC" code sheet parser
+    See above

+    This reads files like [no-ndc-example.pdf](https://github.com/bmrobin/bcbs-parser/blob/main/no-ndc-example.pdf)

 ### Why TSV?

 Using comma-separated value files (CSV) proves difficult to work with because of commas included in the dollar amount